edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 &nbsp;
 ### DataLoader: GraphQL Java vs. NodeJS

 It is common to fetch the child entities of entities in GraphQL.
-If implemented uncarefully, it would result in a fanout of many calls.
+If implemented uncarefully, it would result in a fanout of many calls from resolvers.
 It is better to group calls into a batch call.
 For this purpose, DataLoader is provided by both the NodeJS implementation and the Java implementation.
 The NodeJS DataLoader is automatic but depends on the _process.nextTick_ function .
 It works with fetching entities of entities, but often suffers from fanout when entities nesting level increases.
 The Java DataLoader on the other hand, provides developers more control.

 &nbsp;
 ### Choose a Good Query Root

-The undesirable fanout often suggests a problem in schema design.
+Besides the accommodation with DataLoader, undesirable fanout in resolvers often suggests a problem in schema design.
 It is tempting to design the GraphQL schema to be a tree from the most abstract to the most detailed types.
 However, it would mean unnecessary fetching of the abstract entities in every query, just to provide a filter point.
 It is more practical to start the query root with an entity type having higher cardinality - having more properties to filter on, and let the abstract types to be the properties.

 In our case, a root query with vehicle modelYear is a lot easier to query by providing parameters model_name and year, compared to querying a model entity at the root, and then querying modelYear entities in the next level by filtering by parameter on years.